-Programs in Place for 2013
+Programs in Place for 2014

-Health information campaign on goiter, dengue, HIV, hepatitis-B, tuberculosis, influenza, etc. Immunization program for employees and their dependents -

-- Expanded Immunization program for employees' pediatric dependents to cover vaccinations not given by Department of Health (DOH). - Influenza vaccines for seasonal flu - Cervical cancer vaccine extended to above 45 years old

-Breast Cancer Month

-• Intensive awareness program thru posters, email blasts and lecture
+- Immunization Program for employees and dependents - Expanded Immunization Program for employees' pediatric dependents to cover for vaccinations not given by the Department of Health (DOH) - -Influenza vaccines for seasonal flu - -Cervical cancer vaccine extended to above 45 years old - Breast Cancer Month -intensive awareness program through posters, email blasts, and lecture - Leptospirosis Program Special Health Bulletin on Leptopirosis during Typhoon Maring/ Habagat (Sept.
+23, 2013) -Prophylactic medicines (Doxycycline capsules) given to employees exposed to flood waters - (c) State the company's training and development programmes for its employees.

-Hypertension Prevention Program

-• Identification and Monitoring of hypertensive employees

-Leptospirosis Program

-- Special health bulletin on leptospirosis during typhoon Maring/Habagat (Sep 23 2013) - Prophylactic medicines (Doxycycline capsules) given to employees exposed to flood waters

-Fitness program

-Program that offers Aerobics, Zumba and Basic Belly Dancing to all employees who want to be physically fit and healthy.
-There are about 133 employees who actively joined the program that lasted for 3 months.

-Programs for 2012

-Continuous health information campaign on dengue, HIV, hepatitis-B, tuberculosis, etc. Immunization program for employees and dependents against influenza and cervical cancer.
-(Source: Sustainability Report Section of the 2013 Annual Report)

-(c) State the company's training and development programmes for its employees.
 Show the data.

-Program for Skills management and lifelong learning for 2013
+Program for Skills management and lifelong learning for 2014